Heini-Maria/repeat-habit-tracker/README.md

 Good habits are the key to success but building them might be a challenge.
 Repeat is a simple habit tracker that helps you to stick with the habits that make you the person you want to become. 🚀🚀✨

 This project was done as a final project in Codecademy Front-end Engineer Career path.
-The goal for the project was to build an application to that you are passionate about building.
+The goal for the project was to build an application that you are passionate about building.
 I wanted to learn few additional technologies so I decided to build it with React Native.

 https://user-images.githubusercontent.com/115211431/212334872-2a12d1f4-b59d-473e-b19c-8c82a4c584b9.mov